dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

   types.

 ===============
-Storage Manager
+Storage Factory
 ===============

 Overview
 ========
-Database Managers typically use files to store various types of data, such as, log files, data files, etc. However, from the perspective of a DBMS, the concept of a file is a logical one; all the DBMS cares about is a named storage container that supports random positioned IO.
+Database Managers typically use files to store various types of data, such as log files, data files, etc..
+However, from the perspective of a DBMS, the concept of a file is a logical one; all the DBMS cares about is a named storage container that supports random positioned IO.
 As long as this requirement is met, it is not important whether a container maps to a file or to some other device.

-The objective of this package is to provide a level of abstraction to the rest of the DBMS so that the mapping of a container to a file becomes an implementation artefact.
+The objective of the StorageFactory package is to provide a level of abstraction to the rest of the DBMS so that the mapping of a container to a file becomes an implementation artefact.
 If desired, containers may be mapped to raw devices, or to segments within a file.